 Auxiliary Fields: Closed until conditions fall below severe

 MODERATE

-Traffic Pattern: Pilots will limit touch-and-go landings and low approaches to the
+Traffic Pattern: Pilots will limit landings to a full stop.

-minimum required for mission accomplishment

-Auxiliary Fields: Limit time at the auxiliary field to the minimum required for mission
+Auxiliary Fields: Limit to full stop.

-accomplishment

 LOW

 No Restrictions

 3.22 ON GROUND FIRE

 In case of an engine or other fire on ground, immediately follow the applicable checklist procedures for the aircraft.
 Notify tower / ground if applicable.

 If unable to extinguish the fire, evacuate the aircraft and move to a safe distance.
 If on the Aero Club ramp, a fire extinguisher is available next to the fuel pump and should be used.

 CHAPTER 4 STUDENT PILOT/FLIGHT TRAINING PROCEDURES

 4.1 FLIGHT TRAINING

 4.1.1 Generally

 Training leading to the issuance of a Private or Commercial Certificate as well as training leading to an Instrument Rating must be accomplished in accordance with the FTC FAR Part 141 training syllabus unless a waiver has been granted by the Air Force to conduct the training under FAR Part 61.

 Requests for waivers must be submitted to the manager who shall in turn forward the requests to AFMC.
 Pilots requesting waivers must advise the manager as to their total flight time and provide a summary of previous flight instruction that has been completed which they wish to have credited towards the certificate or rating sought.
 If the request for waiver is approved, flight training may be conducted pursuant to FAR Part 61.
 However both flight and ground training must be completed in accordance with the applicable certification course syllabus.
 A record of flight training using the HFTC Form 2 shall be made and maintained pursuant to the instructions on the form.
 Similarly, flight training leading to a Multiengine Flight Instructor or ATP certificates must be conducted using approved Flight Training Center Syllabi and records maintenance using HFTC form 2.

 4.1.2 Pre-flight inspections: